 Joint European Green Leaf 2020 winner, Mechelen, was recognised for its dedication to sustainable urban mobility, nature, biodiversity, sustainable land use, and waste and circular economy.
 Mechelen closely involves citizens in the creation and achievement of the city’s environmental goals.
 City partners are also involved in smart city development through ‘citylabs’.
 Mechelen’s approach to biodiversity conservation and sustainable land use management is very coherent and well implemented, with clear objectives in the city’s plans and strategies.
 The city provides a clear direction for strengthening its green/blue network.
 Mechelen was also a finalist in last year’s competition, for the European Green Leaf 2019.

 For more information on the European Green Leaf 2020 competition and evaluation process to date, please continue reading below.

 The European Green Leaf Award recognises and promotes the efforts of towns and cities (with 20,000 up to 100,000 inhabitants) towards better environmental management and outcomes.

 - Nature, Biodiversity & Sustainable Land Use

 - Waste & Circular Economy

-If you would like more information about the European Green Leaf Award, please send an email to: email@example.com.
+If you would like more information about the European Green Leaf Award, please email to: email@example.com.